A chance of showers and thunderstorms after 5am. Mostly cloudy, with a low around 52. South wind 3 to 7 mph. Chance of precipitation is 40%.

 Mostly clear, with a low around 53.
 West southwest wind around 7 mph.

 Sunny, with a high near 79.

-Clear, with a low around 52.
+A slight chance of showers and thunderstorms.
+Partly cloudy, with a low around 52.

 There are no active watches, warnings or advisories for the Mt.
 Charleston area.